KiandaBPM/docs/content/platform/designer/_index.md

 ---
+title: "Process Designer"
-title: "Designer"
+linkTitle: "Designer"
 typora-root-url: ..\..\..\static
 weight: 1
-description: "Kianda no-code low-code development platform - workflows process designer"
 ---

 The process **designer** provides an intuitive interface where you can quickly start building a process app together with forms, fields and rules for any business use case.
 Forms are an important component of any process.
 They might be used as a stage of a process and can be made active individually or at the same time (parallel forms).